RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab01/README.md

 ## Overview

 As APIs become more widespread in the enterprise, consist design and usage is critically important to improve re-usability.
 The more re-usable APIs are, the less friction there is for other internal or external teams to make progress.
 Having design standards and tools baked into the API development and maintenance process is a very powerful way to enable this consistency.

+As a developer, we need to be familiar with API Design even though it's not our capability.
+Therefore, in this lab will will review Red Hat's API Designer product, Apicurio, so that we're familiar with it's capabilities only.

 ### Why Red Hat?